UK Tax A Brief Overview of Taxation in the United Kingdom

 National Insurance Contribution is charged by the state against benefits like State Pension or Maternity Allowance.
 NIC is mandatory for an individual who is 16 or above and is either an employee with earnings above £184 a week or self-employed with a profit of £6,515 or more.
 A National Insurance number is granted to every individual who is liable to pay NI, and the payment is deducted against it.

-If your earnings fall between £120 to £184, your contributions are treated as paid to safeguard your NI record.
+If your earnings fall between £120 and £184, your contributions are treated as paid to safeguard your NI record.

 National Insurance is divided into four classes, i.e. Class 1,2,3 and 4.
 Class 1 is applicable for employees who are under the state’s pension age and earn more than £184/week; it is deducted automatically by the employer.
 Class 2 covers self-employed people making profits of £6,515 or more per year.
 Class 3 covers voluntary contributions, which one might pay to fill gaps in one’s NCI record and Class 4 covers self-employed people earning £9,569 or more per year.